KevinGimbel/kevin.gimbel.dev/src/_section/security.md

   - HTTPS-only traffic
   - Always use random, auto-generated passwords
   - SSL certificate management with Let's Encrypt and AWS Certificate Manager
-  - integration with Single-Sign On where possible
+  - Integration with Single-Sign On where possible
-  - never share passwords in plain-text
+  - Never share passwords in plain-text
 ---

 Security must be considered from the start. **Period**.